DaHippoBear/recipe-analysis/README.md

 4. Recipes with <= 0 minutes or > 1440 minutes (24 hours) were removed as these are likely errors
 5. A custom **Tastiness-to-Time (TTT) score** was created by dividing average rating by the log of cooking time, then scaling to a 1-10 range.
 The log transformation was chosen to reflect diminishing returns of longer cooking times.
 Essentially, the difference between a 5 and 10 minute recipe matters more than the difference between a 60 and 65 minute recipe

+### Univariate Analysis

+<iframe src="assets/cooking-time-dist.html" width="800" height="600" frameborder="0"></iframe>

+The distribution of cooking times is heavily right skewed, with most recipes taking under 60 minutes.
+This confirms that the dataset is dominated by quick everyday recipes rather than elaborate long cooking dishes.

+### Bivariate Analysis

+<iframe src="assets/steps-vs-time.html" width="800" height="600" frameborder="0"></iframe>

+There is a weak positive relationship between number of steps and cooking time, but there is a high spread.
+Many recipes with few steps still take a long time

 #### Interesting Aggregate:
 | step_group   |   ttt_score |   avg_rating |   minutes |
 |:-------------|------------:|-------------:|----------:|